 Instead of a binary classification task, we may be interested in approximating a given output function h(s) (for example, h(s) could represent the firing rate of a neuron in cortex in response to a stimulus s).
 For a given stimulus s, h(s) is the target output for the neural network, and we define $\hat{h}(s)$ to be the actual output of the network.
-The error is the squared difference between the two: $E = \left(h(s) - \hat{h}(s)\right)^2$ ; this Euclidian distance is a typical way of evaluating the error, which has the nice property of being differentiable, which will become useful soon.
-Gradient descent refers to changing w to minimize the error in this task by making adjustments to w along the direction of greatest change in the error, where $\varepsilon$ is a learning rate, and $\nabla_w E$ is the gradient of the error in the direction of w.
+The error is the squared difference between the two: $E = (h(s) - \hat{h}(s))^2$; this Euclidian distance is a typical way of evaluating the error, which has the nice property of being differentiable; this will become useful soon.
+Gradient descent refers to changing w to minimize the error in this task by making adjustments to w along the direction of greatest change in the error, $\mathbf{w} \to \mathbf{w} + \epsilon \nabla_w E$, where ε is a learning rate, and $\nabla_w E$ is the gradient of the error in the direction of w.

 Classification problems need not be restricted to two classes, like cats versus dogs.
 In general, the goal is to take an image and assign a label to it.
-For example, the goal may be to detect whether the image contains a handwritten 0, 1, 2, ..., or 9, as in the MNIST dataset (Section VIII.10), to distinguish cats versus dogs, or to identify a face.
+For example, the goal may be to detect whether the image contains a handwritten $0, 1, 2, \ldots$, or 9, as in the MNIST dataset (Section 8.10), to distinguish cats versus dogs, or to identify a face.